Spatial Intelligence · Real Estate · Regional Risk

 Spatial Epidemiology & Health

-Injury landscapes, access to care, environmental determinants of well-being, and the spatial dimensions of mental health and social pathology in urban settings.
+Injury landscapes, access to care, and the spatial structure of well-being and pathology in cities — work that increasingly speaks to insurers, urban operators, and population-health planners.

 VI.